cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 ```

 The datacards for the two analysis categories are saved separately as `datacard_part6_Tag0.txt` and `datacard_part6_Tag1.txt`.
 * Do you understand the changes made to include multiple signal processes in the datacard?
+What value in the `process` line is used to label VBF as a signal?
 * Try compiling the individual datacards.
 What are the prefit ggH and VBF yields in each analysis category?
 You can find these by opening the workspace and printing the contents.
 * Run the best fits and plot the prefit and postfit S+B models along with the data (see code in part 2).
 How does the absolute number of data events in Tag1 compare to Tag0?
 What about the signal-to-background ratio, S/B?